ulagbulag/or-tools-rs/README.md

 ### Building Native library

-`dlib-face-recognition` requires `Or-Tools` to be installed.
+`or-tools` requires `Or-Tools` to be installed.
 You can either provide a existing system-wide installation, or build it with this library.

 - To build it in compile-time:
   - ```sh